Dropping a Course

-Course drops processed during the first six weeks of a long term will receive an automatic W grade, which is a non-punitive grade.
-After the first six weeks, the instructor will recommend either a grade of W or a grade of WF on the drop form.
-Failure to submit a completed and signed drop form by the published deadline will cause the student to receive an F.
+Course drops by the final drop deadline will receive an automatic W grade, which is a non-punitive grade.
+Failure to submit a completed and signed drop form by the published deadline will cause the student to receive the final grade earned.

 Refer to the academic calendar for drop deadlines.

 Students wishing to drop all classes and withdraw from the University for the term must initiate a formal withdrawal through the online Withdraw Request.

 There is an Add/Drop fee assessed for each drop processed after the term starts, excluding withdrawals.